 Make sure whatever you take aligns with your graduation requirements, though most require some electives.
 As long as you research beforehand, you’re good to go.

 If you’re doing homework that’s not too intense, try working on it in a common area within your dorm, apartment or other common areas on campus.

 For instance, when you’re bored, instead of lounging in your room with the door shut, why not invite someone to play a game in a common area?

 Go to sports games and other campus events where you’ll be likely to meet other students.
 Join in on things when invited, like hanging out with new groups of people because even if you don’t think you’ll fit in with them, you never know until you try.

 Remember your priorities: you’re really at school to learn.
 That doesn't mean you can’t have fun with friends also, but there is a balance.
 Make sure to make wise, safe decisions and try to use good judgment in all situations whether it’s regarding partying too hard, getting to know someone new or time management.

 At the end of the day, no matter where you are, the best way to meet people is being open to it.
-Try to be approachable, make eye contact and small talk when the opportunity arises, be yourself and, when in doubt, always smile!
+Try to be approachable, make eye contact and small talk when the opportunity arises.
+It's important to be yourself and, when in doubt, always smile!